 11) What percent of emails are opened on mobile devices?

-55% of emails was opened on mobile devices (compared to 29% when Return Path did the same study in 2012).
+55% of emails were opened on mobile devices (compared to 29% when Return Path did the same study in 2012).

 Yes indeed, that means most people are reading emails on mobile devices nowadays.

 Yes!
 As you learned above, the majority of email is now opened on mobile devices, which is why 73% of marketers focus on mobile device optimization, which is the second most focused technique, only behind segmentation.

 13) Do more people use webmail or desktop email?